 Some will object, as they already have, that the historical and institutional situation of Hong Kong is unique and not applicable elsewhere.
-23 But the very fact that a nation has been able to practice such policies, with such undeniably beneficial results, casts doubt on the nation that they could not be practiced elsewhere, particularly in the United States, which has history of limited government and a philosophy of laissez-faire.24 If Hong Kong can restrict government activities and run budget surpluses until the interest earned is capable of covering a major portion of its annual expenditures, then why could not this policy be extended to cover 100 percent of such expenditures?
+23 But the very fact that a nation has been able to practice such policies, with such undeniably beneficial results, casts doubt on the nation that they could not be practiced elsewhere, particularly in the United States, which has history of limited government and a philosophy of laissez-faire.24 If Hong

+Kong can restrict government and a philosophy of laissez-faire.
+If Hong Kong can restrict government activities and run budget surpluses until the interest earned is capable of covering a major portion of its annual expenditures, then why could not this policy be extended to cover 100 percent of such expenditures?
 And if Hong Kong could do this, why not the home of the brave and the land of the free?